MaivinAI/usermanual/updates.rst

 software.
 Three core branches are used:

 - torizon/maivin/release
   * The release branch is the stable branch that is used for production systems.
-This branch is updated quarterly with patches released as needed.
+This branch tracks the latest YEAR.MONTH.PATCH release.
 - torizon/maivin/testing
   * The testing branch is used for testing new software releases.
-This branch is updated more frequently than the release branch and may contain software that is not fully tested.
-Once a release candidate is ready it is promoted to the release branch.
+This branch tracks the latest YEAR.MONTH.PATCHrcX release candidates.
-- torizon/maivin/dev
+- torizon/maivin/develop
   * The dev branch is used for development of new features.
 This branch is updated frequently and is likely to contain breaking or undocumented changes.
 This branch should only be used by developers working on the platform.